Postrediori/HuaweiMobileDashboard/README.md

 ![Dashboard on Netgear web UI](images/mr2100.png)

-## Usage
+## Installation & Usage

 ### Bookmark version

-* Create new bookmark in a browser and add the code from [ExtraAntennaStatus.min.js](ExtraAntennaStatus.min.js)for Huawei router or [NetgearEAS.min.js](NetgearEAS.min.js) for Netgear router file as bookmark URL
+* Create new bookmark in a browser
+* Copy the code from [ExtraAntennaStatus.min.js](ExtraAntennaStatus.min.js) for Huawei router or [NetgearEAS.min.js](NetgearEAS.min.js) for Netgear router
+* Insert the code as new bookmark URL
-* Navigate to mobile WiFi page, login into browser status and execute the bookmark.
+* Navigate to mobile WiFi page and execute the bookmark. **Note: Changing of LTE bands on Huawei routers works only after logging into Web UI of the router.**

 ### TamperMonkey addon version